juergenweb/FrontendForms/README.md

 $form->preventJumpToForm();
 ```

-This leads to that you will land directl at the top of the page instead at the top of the form.
+This leads to that you will land directly at the top of the page instead of at the top of the form.

 This feature was inspired by a user [request](https://github.com/juergenweb/FrontendForms/issues/26).